-Every birthday was a struggle (and it sometimes still is).
+Every birthday and holiday was a struggle.
 I’ve been in the throes of postpartum depression 3x where I would hide in the pantry to stuff as many cupcakes in secret as I could into my face before anyone could see.

 So I can attest first-hand what it feels like to be addicted to sugar.
-No matter what kind of logic your brain tells you about how crappy you’ll feel the next day (physically and emotionally), that crazy part of your brain takes over and mutes the logic.
+No matter what kind of logic your brain tells you about how crappy you’ll feel the next day (physically and emotionally), that addict part of your brain takes over and mutes the logic.

-While in my master’s program we had to do many projects on various topics that all require peer-reviewed studies to back our answers.
+While in my master’s program we had to do many projects on various topics that all require peer-reviewed studies to support our answers (which is how the medical community and medical organizations formulate their recommendations of things for public health.)
 Part of the studies I sought out revolved around sugar addiction.

 The reasoning was that they, at the time, couldn’t definitively prove that sugar itself was physically addicting, further confusing the ‘Is sugar addiction real?’ question altogether.